How to Store Your Leather Bags Properly

 • Apply the conditioner.
 Add a small amount of conditioner to a clean, soft cloth and apply it to the bag using gentle, circular motions.
 Distribute the conditioner evenly over the entire surface, paying extra attention to areas prone to dryness, such as the handles and corners.

 • Allow time for absorption.
-After applying the conditioner, let your bag rest for a few hours or overnight before using it or storing it.
+After applying the conditioner, let your bag rest for a few hours or overnight before using or storing it.

-Choose the right storage location for your leather bag to maintain its quality and prevent damage.
+Please choose the right storage location for your leather bag to maintain its quality and prevent damage.
 Temperature, humidity, and light can impact leather's condition, which we'll discuss in a second.
 But first, these are the most common places to store a handbag.

 WHERE TO STORE YOUR BAG